An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz

 \section{Abstract}

 Recently, Hadfield et al. proposed the quantum alternating operator ansatz algorithm (QAOA+), an extension of the quantum approximate optimization algorithm (QAOA), to solve constrained combinatorial optimization problems (CCOPs).
-Compared with QAOA, QAOA+ enables the search for optimal solutions within a feasible solution space by encoding problem constraints into the mixer Hamiltonian, thus reducing the search space and eliminating the possibility of yielding infeasible solutions.
-However, QAOA+ may require substantial gates and circuit depth when the mixer is applied to all qubits in each layer, and the implementation cost of the mixer is high.
-To address these challenges, we propose the adaptive mixer allocation (AMA) algorithm.
-AMA constructs a feasible space by selectively applying the mixer to partial qubits in each layer based on the evolution of the optimization process.
-The performance of AMA in solving the maximum independent set (MIS) problem is investigated.
-Numerical simulation results demonstrate that, under the same number of optimization runs, AMA achieves a higher optimal approximation ratio—$1.82\%$ ($3.02\%$) higher than QAOA+ on ER (3-regular) graphs.
-Additionally, AMA significantly reduces the resource consumption, achieving only $34.08\%$ ($29.77\%$) of QAOA+ circuit depth and $15.05\%$ ($18.72\%$) of the number of CNOT gates, respectively, on ER (3-regular) graphs.
-These results highlight the ability of AMA to enhance computational efficiency and solution quality, making it particularly valuable for resource-constrained quantum devices.
+Compared with QAOA, QAOA+ enables the search for optimal solutions within a feasible solution space by encoding problem constraints into the mixer Hamiltonian, thereby reducing the search space and eliminating the possibility of yielding infeasible solutions.
+However, QAOA+ may incur high overall gate costs when the mixer is applied to all qubits in each layer, and each mixer is costly to implement.
+To address this challenge, an adaptive mixer allocation strategy is tailored for QAOA+.
+The resulting algorithm, which integrates this strategy into the original QAOA+ framework, is referred to as AMA-QAOA+.
+Unlike QAOA+, AMA-QAOA+ adaptively applies the mixer to a subset of qubits in each layer of the mixer unitary operator based on an evaluation function.
+The performance of AMA-QAOA+ is evaluated on the maximum independent set problem.
+Numerical simulation results show that, under the same number of optimization runs, AMA-QAOA+ achieves better solution quality than QAOA+, with the optimal approximation ratio improved by $5.30\%$ on Erdős–Rényi random graphs and $5.41\%$ on 3-regular graphs.
+Moreover, AMA-QAOA+ significantly reduces the CNOT gate consumption, requiring only $15.30\%$ and $25.18\%$ of the CNOT gates used by QAOA+ on Erdős–Rényi and 3-regular random graphs, respectively.
+These results demonstrate that AMA-QAOA+ enhances solution quality and computational efficiency, enabling the design of more compact and resource-efficient quantum circuits.